Skip to content

 • /** pattern matches basically every path, not just the following examples: "", "/", "/endpoint", "/public/endpoint", "///endpoint", etc.

-• /**/endpoint pattern matches "/endpoint", "//endpoint", "/public/endpoint", "/public/directory/in/path/endpoint" paths, but does not match "/public/directory/noendpoint" path, etc.
+• /**/endpoint pattern matches "/endpoint", "//endpoint", "/public/endpoint", "/public/directory/in/path/endpoint" paths, but does not match "/public/directory/noendpoint" paths, etc.

-• /**/endpoint/** pattern matches "/endpoint", "/endpoint/directory", "/public/endpoint/directory/in/path" paths, but does not match "/public/directory/noendpoint" path, etc.
+• /**/endpoint/** pattern matches "/endpoint", "/endpoint/directory", "/public/endpoint/directory/in/path" paths but, does not match "/public/directory/noendpoint" paths, etc.

-• /*/end?oint/** pattern matches "/directory/endpoint/directories/in/path", "//endpoint/" paths, but does not match "/directories/in/path/andpoint/directories/in/path" path, etc.
+• /*/end?oint/** pattern matches "/directory/endpoint/directories/in/path", "//endpoint/" paths, but does not match "/directories/in/path/andpoint/directories/in/path" paths, etc.

 Restrictions

 The following restrictions are enforced when making requests to either your own registered applications or Insights Hub APIs.
-These are only Industrial IoT Gateway limitations, individual limitations of Insights Hub API endpoints may be stricter.
+These are only Industrial IoT Gateway limitations; individual limitations of Insights Hub API endpoints may be stricter.

 Option Value Description